InterFair: Debiasing with Natural Language Feedback for Fair Interpretable Predictions: Background: Debiasing with Rationales

-An interpretable debiasing algorithm should use a `fair' amount of sensitive information as part of the input responsible for the prediction (a.k.a rationale).
-Let the input tokens that are predictive for the task output be called \emph{task rationales} and tokens that reveal sensitive information be called \emph{bias rationales}.
-We further use energy functions to probabilistically measure the importance of a token for an objective (either task performance or revealing bias).
-We argue that we can regulate the task energy of input tokes by overlaying bias energy values and blocking high-bias tokens that do not significantly degrade task performance.
+An interpretable debiasing algorithm produces a rationale along with a prediction of the original task to expose the amount of bias or sensitive information used.
+Precisely, a rationale is the minimal and sufficient part of the input responsible for the prediction.
+For text input, let the predictive input tokens for the task output be called \emph{task rationales} and tokens revealing sensitive information be called \emph{bias rationales}.
+Since the model solely uses the rationales to predict the task output, these rationales are highly faithful \cite{DBLP:conf/acl/JainWPW20}.